christopherkwok/christopherkwok.github.io/README.md

-# Christopher Kwok's Personal Website
+# Christopher Kwok's Personal Portfolio

 Hi, my name is Christopher Kwok and I am a recent graduate of UC San Diego's economics program and am currently pursuing a certificate in Business Intelligence Analytics.
 My interest in becoming a business data analyst grows out of finding new ways to acquire and display data.
 I am constantly seeking to prove the importance of displaying data both accurately and effectively.